andrewpareles/void-editor/extensions/void/README.md

 # Run

-To run this extension alone, open it up in an editor on its own, run `npm run build`, and hit F5.
+To run this extension alone, open the repo in a new workspace, `npm run build`, and hit `F5`.

 ## Note on using React